telecmi/piopiy_python/README.md

 ```
 ### More Examples

 Refer to the <a href="https://doc.telecmi.com/piopiy/docs/pcmo-overview" target="_blank">piopiy docs</a> for more examples.
-Now create the <a href="https://doc.telecmi.com/piopiy/docs/get-started#signup" target="_blank">PIOPIY account</a> and setup the express server and test out your integration in few minutes.
+Now create the <a href="https://doc.telecmi.com/piopiy/docs/get-started#signup" target="_blank">PIOPIY account</a> and setup the flask server and test out your integration in few minutes.

 ### Reporting issues